fireship-io/fireship.io/content/lessons/windows-10-for-web-dev/index.md

 vim ~/.bashrc # vim
 ```

-Below you you will find a few bash prompt examples.
+Below you will find a few bash prompt examples.
 Add ONE of the lines to end of the file for your preferred prompt format.

 {{< file "cog" ".bashrc" >}}
 ```bash